fatemehdoudi/AITXHackathon2025/README.md

 ### 🧩 Architecture Overview

 1. **Data Layer**
-   - The backend ingests structured healthcare provider data (e.g., NPI information, insurance coverage, specialty, and location).
+   - The backend ingests structured healthcare provider data (e.g., insurance coverage, specialty, and location).
    - Providers are stored in lightweight model classes defined in `models.py`.
    - The CLI and mobile interfaces both interact with this shared data abstraction.